 When I am not working, I enjoy running marathons.
 It is nice to not have to organize an event from time to time and simply be a participant.
 Although I have only ran half-marathons so far, I am currently prepping to run my first full marathon, which I am incredibly excited to complete.

-Program Officer CV Questions
+Questions for Your Program Officer CV

 Many prospective employers place an emphasis on teamwork within their job posts.
 With that said, it’s a good idea to show how well you function as a team leader and/or member.
 Like our program officer CV sample, use concrete examples throughout your document.
 The professional summary, skills, and work experience sections provide ample space for this content.
 When describing your team-oriented activities, use words such as collaborated, worked, partnered, and led.